 Bowel Cancer Foundation CEO, Georgina Mason said this 'exclusion' by the National Screening Unit is why the charity had developed their own National Screening Programme.

 "We are here to help all those New Zealanders who are rejected by DHB's and do not qualify for free national screening under the governments new screening rules."

 One of the reasons why Kiwi's appear to be taking their health into their own hands is that the Free National Bowel Screening Programme is currently available in only 7 of the 20 DHB's across New Zealand.

 The programme has been promised to be rolled out progressively across all District Health Boards before 2021.

 Recent media reports suggest bowel cancer is on the rise among young people but the Governments Free National Bowel Screening Programme is only available for those between the ages of 60-74 years old.

 When rolled out fully, the programme is expected to detect between 500-700 bowel cancers a year.
 This age group accounts for only 36% of all bowel cancers registered in New Zealand annually.

 "In one instance we were able to help a member of the public who received a pharmacy supplied screening kit but was rejected by their DHB even though they were 74 years old and of the correct age for the National Bowel Screening Programme.
 They had previously had polyps removed and a family history of bowel cancer.
 As you can imagine it was quite a frightening time for this person.
-We were glad we could help organise a free colonoscopy within a few days," she said.
+We were glad we could help organise a free colonoscopy within a few days"

 The reasons for the National Screening Unit's advice has been listed as: